Knowing what things cheaters say it would be easier to confront your partner about cheating on you.

 Questioning your trust is just a stalling tactic.
 People often get defensive when they’re caught in a lie.
 It’s a knee-jerk reaction to see if they can keep it going just a little longer.

 If you have strong suspicions, keep digging.
 It may take a little time to crack through the surface.
 But if you have reason to doubt your partner’s honesty, you won’t rest easy until you know the truth.

-You’ve taken a swing at them, so they swipe back at you.
+You’ve swung at them, so they swipe back at you.
 Saying “you’re crazy” is a way to throw the blame right back at your face.
-If you don’t make any sense, then your accusation of cheating may not be true.
+If you don’t make any sense, your accusation of cheating may not be accurate.